Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 #### `Authenticate`

-Checks if a given connection is authenticated and returns the authenticated address for a session cookie.
+Checks if a given connection is authenticated and returns the authenticated address for an Auth session.

 ```protobuf
 rpc Authenticate (Empty) returns (H160);